aeviiq/factory/README.md

     {
         // All services with this interface will automatically be wired to the factory
         // without needing any additional service configuration.
-        // Using autowire (Symfony >= v3.3) these few declaration lines are
-        // all you would need to implement your factory. return Encoder::class;
+        // Using autowire these few lines are all you would need to implement your factory. return Encoder::class;
     }
 }